 How much does STEAM cost?

 There is no fee to participate in STEAM.
 STEAM students pay the appropriate tuition and fees at each institution they attend.
 If a student comes for Summer Session II, tuition, fees, and housing costs to NC State will be approximately $3,000.

 Why should I participate in Summer Session II?

 Summer Session II provides the opportunity for STEAM students to take 6 hours of coursework at NC State, live on campus, and learn what it means to be a member of the Wolfpack.
 During the summer session, STEAM students will have the opportunity to build lasting relationships with each other, connect with NC State faculty and staff, and learn to navigate campus, its resources, and our surrounding community.
 CALS offers activities regularly to introduce students to the STEAM program and NC State.

-- Students who successfully complete the requirements of the STEAM program are guaranteed admission to the agriculture major to which they applied at NC State University beginning their sophomore year.
+- Students who successfully complete the requirements of the STEAM program are guaranteed admission to the agriculture major to which they applied at NC State University beginning their spring semester.

 - STEAM students receive personalized mentoring and academic advising, including course registration advising, to ensure that the courses taken in their freshman year will transfer into NC State and count toward their NC State degree.